What this app does

 - Use Invert on a selected outline to flip the selection — outline a person, hit Invert, then Delete to remove the background and keep the subject.

-- The compact Transform bar at the top of the canvas has Scale, Rotate, Flip H/V, Reset, and Center Image controls.
-Click the ▾ chevron to collapse it to a tiny pill (click again to expand).
+- The compact Transform bar at the top of the canvas has Scale, Rotate, Opacity, Flip H/V, Reset, ↰ Start, Center, and ⛶ Fit controls.
+Click the ◈ Transform tab handle to open or close it.
 You can disable auto-expand in ⚙ Settings → Preferences.

 - Tiled storage (default ON in ⚙ Settings → Preferences) reduces per-stroke memory use on large images by roughly 100×, so large photos and long undo histories don't stutter the browser.
 If you ever see a visual or performance issue, turn it off and refresh — your work is preserved either way.